Narcissists are nasty, but they aren’t Sociopaths.

 They feel no remorse, guilt, regret… or anything other than desire.
 Desire for money, clothes, food, shelter, cars, status – anything and everything that comes from anyone but themselves.
 They live off of other people entirely as parasites.
 They have no emotions.
 Any expression of care, like, love, connection is faked.
 It’s a game to them.
 They mimic normal humans to create trust and bonding with people they target for the purpose of taking from them.
 Then ruining them.
 Then smearing them.

-Sociopaths are narcissistic in that they are entirely self-absorbed and have myopic view that they’re better than everyone by a zillion miles, that they deserve whatever they take from anyone, and that we as their victims deserve whatever they do to us. – And they can be incredibly concerned about their looks.
+Sociopaths are entirely self-absorbed and have myopic view that they’re better than everyone by a zillion miles, that they deserve whatever they take from anyone, and that we as their victims deserve whatever they do to us. – And they can be incredibly concerned about their looks.

 They have stories of being victims repeatedly, in business, at work, by lovers, by strangers, by “haters”… Essentially – they’re nuts.
 They’re charming and deluded monsters.
 They carry out new ploys on a whim and constantly have a stable of multiple victims.
 They are always looking for new targets.
 Sociopaths who do hold actual jobs stay in them on the backs of others and do little aside from taking credit for others accomplishments and ideas and attempting to make themselves look amazing.